 Saxophones

 The saxophone, with its recognizable shape and sound, is an essential part of any marching band.
 While there are various types of saxophones, the most common one found in marching bands is the alto saxophone.
 It is lighter and produces a higher pitch compared to the tenor saxophone.
-The saxophone section adds depth and richness to the ensemble, often playing melodic lines and contributing to the overall dynamic range.
+The saxophone section adds depth and richness to the group of instruments, often playing melodic lines and contributing to the overall dynamic range.

 Percussion Instruments

-The percussion section of a marching band adds rhythm, energy, and impact to the ensemble's performance.
+The percussion section of a marching band adds rhythm, energy, and impact to performance.
 It consists of various instruments, each with its unique characteristics and role in creating a cohesive sound.
 Let's explore some of the percussion instruments commonly found in marching bands.

 Cymbals